 iss

 REQUIRED.
 Issuer Identifier for the Issuer of the response.
+JSON String.

 sub

 REQUIRED.
 Subject identifier.
 A locally unique and never reassigned identifier within the Issuer for the End-User, which is intended to be consumed by the Client. e.g. 24400320 or AItOawmwtWwcT0k51BayewNvutrJUqsvl6qs7A4.
 It MUST NOT exceed 255 ASCII characters in length.
+JSON String.

 aud

 REQUIRED.
 Audience(s) that this ID Token is intended for.
 It MUST contain the OAuth 2.0 client_id of the Relying Party as an audience value.
 It MAY also contain identifiers for other audiences.
+JSON String or array of strings.

 exp

 REQUIRED.
 Expiration time on or after which the ID Token MUST NOT be accepted for processing.
 The processing of this parameter requires that the current date/time MUST be before the expiration date/time listed in the value.
 Implementers MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
 The time is represented as the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
 See RFC 3339 (Klyne, G., Ed. and C. Newman, “Date and Time on the Internet: Timestamps,” July 2002.)
 [RFC3339] for details regarding date/times in general and UTC in particular.
+JSON number.

 iat

 REQUIRED.
 Time at which the JWT was issued.
 The time is represented as the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
+JSON number.

 auth_time

 OPTIONAL or REQUIRED.
 Time when the End-User authentication occurred.
 The time is represented as the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
 When a max_age request is made or when auth_time is requested as an Essential Claim, then this Claim is REQUIRED.
 (The auth_time Claim semantically corresponds to the OpenID 2.0 PAPE (Recordon, D., Jones, M., Bufu, J., Ed., Daugherty, J., Ed., and N. Sakimura, “OpenID Provider Authentication Policy Extension 1.0,” December 2008.)
 [OpenID.PAPE] auth_time response parameter.)
+JSON number.

 nonce

 OPTIONAL or REQUIRED.
-String value used to associate a Client session with an ID Token, and to mitigate replay attacks.
+JSON String used to associate a Client session with an ID Token, and to mitigate replay attacks.
 The value is passed through unmodified from the Authorization Request to the ID Token.
 If present in the ID Token, Clients MUST verify that the nonce Claim Value is equal to the value of the nonce parameter sent in the Authorization Request.
 If present in the Authorization Request, Authorization Servers MUST include a nonce Claim in the ID Token with the Claim Value being the nonce value sent in the Authorization Request.
 Authorization Servers SHOULD perform no other processing on nonce values used.
 Use of the nonce is REQUIRED for all requests where an ID Token is returned directly from the Authorization Endpoint.
 It is OPTIONAL when the ID Token is returned from the Token Endpoint.

 at_hash

 OPTIONAL or REQUIRED.
 Access Token hash value.
 If the ID Token is issued from the Authorization Endpoint with an access_token, this is REQUIRED.
 This is OPTIONAL when the ID Token is issued from the Token Endpoint.
 Its value is the base64url encoding of the left-most half of the hash of the octets of the ASCII representation of the access_token value, where the hash algorithm used is the hash algorithm used in the alg parameter of the ID Token's JWS (Jones, M., Bradley, J., and N. Sakimura, “JSON Web Signature (JWS),” May 2013.)
 [JWS] header.
 For instance, if the alg is RS256, hash the access_token value with SHA-256, then take the left-most 128 bits and base64url encode them.
+JSON String.

 c_hash